-It is well known that eigenvalues contain valuable information about the boundary value problem.
-For example it is known that the sequence of Dirichlet eigenvalues can uniquely determine a potential q symmetric with respect to the point x = 1/2, and together with additional spectral information, one can uniquely determine a general potential q; see [12, 86] for an overview of results on the classical inverse Sturm-Liouville problem.
+for an overview of results on the classical inverse Sturm-Liouville problem.
 In the fractional case, the eigenvalues are generally genuinely complex, and a complex number may carry more information than a real one.
 Thus one naturally wonders whether these complex eigenvalues do contain more information about the potential.
 Numerically the answer is affirmative.
-To illustrate this, we show some numerical reconstructions in Fig. 11, obtained by using a frozen Newton method and representing the sought-for potential q in Fourier series [50].
+To illustrate this, we show some numerical reconstructions in figure 11, obtained by using a frozen Newton method and representing the sought-for potential q in Fourier series [50].
 The Dirichlet eigenvalues can be computed efficiently using a Galerkin finite element method [45].
 One observes that one single Dirichlet spectrum can uniquely determine a general potential q.
-Unsurprisingly, as the fractional order $\beta$ tends two, the reconstruction becomes less and less accurate, since in the limit $\beta = 2$ , the Dirichlet spectrum cannot uniquely determine a general potential q.
+Unsurprisingly, as the fractional order β tends two, the reconstruction becomes less and less accurate, since in the limit $\beta = 2$, the Dirichlet spectrum cannot uniquely determine a general potential q.
 Theoretically, the surprising uniqueness in the fractional case remains to be established.